marshomics/gapmind_packaged/README.md

 A conda-based, scripted version of the GapMind install from [`gaps/SETUP`](https://github.com/morgannprice/PaperBLAST/blob/master/gaps/SETUP).
-It takes you from nothing to "analyze a proteome for amino-acid biosynthesis and carbon catabolism pathways" with one environment file and four scripts.
 The full from-scratch build (all three phases) is wired end to end.

 ## What this replaces

-The original SETUP asks you to compile HMMer from source, fetch the usearch binary by hand, download legacy NCBI BLAST off an FTP server, install a pile of Perl modules, and drop each executable into a specific `bin/` folder.
-Almost all of that becomes one `environment.yml`.
+Almost all installation steps are incorporated into one `environment.yml`.

-The trick is that GapMind's Perl scripts call their tools by hardcoded path:
+GapMind's Perl scripts call their tools by hardcoded path:
 `bin/hmmfetch`, `bin/blast/formatdb`, `bin/usearch`, and so on.
 So after conda
 installs the tools, `setup_code.sh` symlinks each one into the exact path the scripts expect.
-That glue is what lets a conda env stand in for the manual binary drops.

 Three dependencies can't come from conda, and the scripts force all three, so the pipeline fetches them automatically: